 I dipped the tops in what was left of the melted butter and then in the last of the cinnamon sugar.
 There's no such thing as too much cinnamon sugar, is there?

 Patience pays off if you want perfection, and with a little more practice, I bet you'll have those babies rolled nice and tight, snug as a bug in a rug!
-These yummy cinnamon buns will melt in your mouth no matter how they look!
+These yummy cinnamon buns will melt in your mouth, no matter how they look!

 When you dip a marshmallow in melted butter, roll it in cinnamon sugar, wrap it in crescent roll dough, and bake it, something magic happens!
 The marshmallow disappears, leaving a sweet, gooey filling inside the hollow bun!

-If you haven't already, check out my Facebook and Pinterest pages, where I'll post easy, delicious, and family-friendly recipes every week!
+If you haven't already, please look for me on Facebook and Pinterest, where I will share easy, delicious, family-friendly recipes every week!

-Love GB, (Betty Streff)
+Love, GB (Betty Streff)

 Sign up for my newsletter and receive a free gift!
 A printable sign that would look great in your kitchen, framed above your sink, or just placed anywhere to remind us how lucky we are to have dirty dishes!